Eloquenceee/COS20031/README.md

 ## Technical Stack

-- PHP 7+ for backend logic
+- PHP used for the majority of the code
-- MySQL/MariaDB for database
+- MySQL/MariaDB for access to database
-- jQuery for AJAX functionality
+- jQuery used for AJAX implementation
-- HTML5/CSS3 for frontend
+- HTML/CSS for displaying frontend
-- Responsive design with media queries

 ## File Structure

-- `index.php` - Main entry point and archer/equipment selection
+- `index.php` - Main page for the UI,
-- `submit.php` - Score submission and tracking interface
+- `submit.php` - Score entering for selected archer
-- `fetch_rounds.php` - Dynamic round selection handler
+- `fetch_rounds.php` - makes
-- `connect.php` - Database connection configuration
+- `connect.php` - Connects tot he
-- `style.css` - Styling and responsive design
+- `style.css` - Styling

 ## Setup

-1. Configure database connection in `connect.php`
+1. Correctly configure database connection in `connect.php`
-2. Import required database schema with tables:
+2. Make sure the following tables exist in the database with the entitities as defined below:
    - Archer
    - Equipment
    - Competition